neil-rutherford/iffy-weather/readme.md

 - I'm using placeholder functions for AC controls (I mean, it won't break, but it won't work like you expect it to)
 - Something else that I'm probably not seeing :)

 Other than that, enjoy!
+My write-up is in the cover letter PDF file.
 I hope it's well-documented enough to follow.

 Assuming you're on Linux with sudo permissions, here's how you can get started:
 ```